Motuara Island

-Motuara Island is a scenic and historical reserve that lies at the entrance to Tōtaranui / Queen Charlotte Sound.
+Motuara Island is a scenic and historical reserve that lies at the entrance to Queen Charlotte Sound / Tōtaranui.
 It is notable for the actions of James Cook.
 During HMS Endeavour's stay at nearby Meretoto / Ship Cove, Cook climbed to the summit of Motuara, and formally (and controversially) claimed it and the adjacent lands in the name of and for the use of the sovereign of the British Empire.

 The island is 59 ha in size.
 Motu means island and ara is a path; hence, Motuara literally means the island in the path (of the canoes).

 Māori activity at the time of Cook's visits

-The entrance to Tōtaranui / Queen Charlotte Sound area was an important point of arrival and departure for the steady flow of trading waka (canoes) crossing Cook Strait, and Motuara Island was a staging post for people and goods crossing the strait, as well as a trading post for pounamu (jade) and pakohe (argillite).
+The entrance to the Queen Charlotte Sound / Tōtaranui area was an important point of arrival and departure for the steady flow of trading waka (canoes) crossing Cook Strait, and Motuara Island was a staging post for people and goods crossing the strait, as well as a trading post for pounamu (jade) and pakohe (argillite).

-People resided in kāinga (unfortified villages) near food gathering and growing places.
+Rangitāne people resided in kāinga (unfortified villages) near food gathering and growing places.
 Although the residents enjoyed long periods of peace, due to its strategic location over the years different tribal groups contested, fought and merged there; hence, the fortified pā upon a partly attached rocky islet off the south east point of Motuara Island.
 Whenever trade opportunities or strife loomed, people gathered at the pā.
 Today this islet is called Hippah Island, after the early British use of the word "Hippah" for any fortified Māori site.
 The islets cliffs provided protection in times of skirmishes.

 At the time HMS Endeavour sailed into the sound, Motuara's chief was an elderly man named Topaa.
 He and his people paddled waka out from the pā and encircled the ship.
 In terms of first contact, it was friendly and prolonged encounter, smoothed by Tupaia, the Tahitian priest and interpreter.

 As Cook wrote in his journal:

+Writer Stephen Gerard describes the Rangitāne point of view:

 During one of Topaa and Tupaia's conversations, Topaa said his ancestors came from Hawaiki.
 This is the same place that Tupaia came from.

 Cook estimated the population in the Motuara, Ship Cove, Anahou area to number 300 to 400.
 He wrote: